panoramicdata/ServiceNow.Api/SECURITY.md

 ## Supported Versions

-We resolve security concerns to our software by creating a new version of the affected solution.
+We resolve security concerns regarding our software by creating a new version of the affected solution.
 The new version is based upon the latest public release available at the time the vulnerability is identified.

 We recommend upgrading to the latest version of any package to get the best experience, as they include the latest